-3. Control Share Acquisition Provisions
+- 3. Control Share Acquisition Provisions - a.
+We vote against proposals to amend the charter to include control share acquisition provisions.

-- We vote against proposals to amend the charter to include control share acquisition provisions. - b.
-We vote for proposals to opt out of control share acquisition statutes unless doing so would enable the completion of a takeover that would be detrimental to shareholders. - c.
+- c.
 We vote for proposals to restore voting rights to the control shares. - d.
 We vote for proposals to opt out of control share cashout statutes.